bgoonz/docs-collection/github/communities/moderating-comments-and-conversations/index.md

 ---
 title: Moderating comments and conversations
 shortTitle: Moderation
-intro: 'Moderating conversations creates a welcoming community for all contributors to your project by promoting healthy collaboration and de-escalating conflict.
-You can apply your community''s code of conduct to discussions by viewing reported content, editing and deleting comments, and locking conversations.'
+intro: "Moderating conversations creates a welcoming community for all contributors to your project by promoting healthy collaboration and de-escalating conflict.
+You can apply your community's code of conduct to discussions by viewing reported content, editing and deleting comments, and locking conversations."
 redirect_from:
   - /articles/moderating-comments-and-conversations
   - /github/building-a-strong-community/moderating-comments-and-conversations
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Community
 children: